TonyPhipps/SIEM/Incident-Response-Plan.md

 Incident Responders may need to speak to a software vendor about suspicious activity.
 This contact could include questions regarding the significance of certain log entries or known false positives for certain intrusion detection signatures, where minimal information regarding the incident may need to be revealed.
 Software vendors may also provide information on known threats (e.g., new attacks) to help organizations understand the current threat environment.
 Sanitization shall be performed on data prior to being sent to software vendors when possible and reasonable.
 Scripts may be used to significantly reduce what appears to be a large amount of manual effort.

 At least one secondary communication channel should be established in the case where primary means of communication may be compromised.
 This could be cell phones, secondary email accounts, etc. These systems must be established prior to their need to minimize their immediate use in a time of need.

+Incident Responders should collaborate with security and product administrators in advance in any incidents to identify data sources that can aid in detection, investigation, and response efforts.
+Incident Responders should seek to understand what types of information each data source may record and identify data/logging relationships that could offer secondary sources of logs.

 ### Safeguarding Information